yashmodi9998/MyFitnessTracker/README.md

 // GET: Workout/Details/5

-To display the details of perticular one user's workout
+To display the details of particular one user's workout

 // GET: Users/New